getml/getml-relbench/ctu/README.md

 > Make sure to also install dependencies of the respective group, to do so, supply the `--extra` argument to the respective `uv` subcommand:
 > e.g. `uv sync --extra ctu`

-To get started working on ctu notebooks on linux, just [install uv](https://docs.astral.sh/uv/getting-started/installation/) and leverage our [curated environment](../pyproject.toml) with the `ctu` extra:
+To get started with working on ctu notebooks on linux, just [install uv](https://docs.astral.sh/uv/getting-started/installation/) and leverage our [curated environment](../pyproject.toml) with the `ctu` extra:
 ```sh
 uv run --extra ctu jupyter lab
 ```